-INTRODUCTION
+1. INTRODUCTION

 Global trading in CO_2 emissions is appealing for two reasons.
-Experience with the U.S. acid rain program, established by Title IV of the 1990 Clean Air Act Amendments, has demonstrated that tradable permits are an efficient means of meeting both environmental and economic goals.2 The global qualifier could be dropped, and tradable permits would still be a desirable means to meet any given carbon dioxide (CO_2) emissions target.
+Experience with Title IV has demonstrated that tradable permits are an efficient means of meeting both environmental and economic goals.2 The global qualifier could be dropped, and tradable permits would still be a desirable means to meet any given CO_2 emissions target.
 But the global dimension makes the use of tradable permits doubly appealing.
 Cheaper emission reductions lie abroad so that the cost of meeting any domestic target would be much less if these cheaper reductions could be substituted for what would otherwise be required domestically.3 Global emissions trading provides the mechanism to effect that substitution.

-Given the apparently large savings from global trading, it is appropriate to examine the obstacles that stand in the way of establishing such a system.
+Given the apparently large savings from global trading, it is appropriate to examine what are the obstacles that stand in the way of establishing such a system.
 The temptation is to set to work on the details of an international regime for greenhouse gas (GHG) emissions trading.
-These details are daunting, to use the words of Dr. David Harrison, Jr., of National Economic Research Associates.
-They are addressed very well in an earlier paper of his, as well as by an excellent United Nations Conference on Trade and Development (UNCTAD) draft that is now circulating (Harrison 1997; UNCTAD 1998).
-I am not going to take issue with anything in these studies, because I agree largely with the analysis presented therein.
+These details are daunting, to use the words of David Harrison.
+They are addressed very well in an earlier paper of his, as well as by an excellent UNCTAD draft that is now circulating (Harrison, 1997; UNCTAD, 1998).
+I am not going to take issue with anything in these studies, because I agree very largely with the analysis presented therein.

 Still, it is easy to overlook an important but unspoken assumption in these studies focused on the international details: an emissions trading system at the national level.
-As important as it is to get the details of an international regime right, the chief obstacle to the creation of a global system of tradable CO_2 permits is the nonexistence of at least one functioning national system.
-To put the argument pithily, the greatest challenge lies at home; and, assuming that we decide to implement such a system, the biggest obstacle is a crassly familiar one: deciding who gets the rent generated by limiting the right to emit CO_2 (i.e., making this commodity a scarcity).
+As important as it is to get the details of an international regime right, the chief obstacle to the creation of a global system of tradable CO_2 permits is at least one functioning national system.
+To put the argument pithily, the greatest challenge lies at home; and, assuming that we are decided to implement such a system, the biggest obstacle is a crassly familiar one: deciding who gets the rent from the scarcity thus created.

 In fact, the problems of creating a national system may be even more daunting than the details of an international trading system.
 For what has been heretofore free will be made scarce; and scarcity presents any society with a problem of how to allocate the use of the scarce thing and the associated rent.
-Solving this problem of domestic allocation is difficult, but not impossible.
-Addressing this issue openly, such as in the recent Heinz Center study, is one of the signs that determine whether proponents are serious (Heinz Center 1998).
+This problem of domestic allocation is difficult, but it is not impossible.
+Addressing this issue openly, such as in the recent Heinz Center study, is one of the signs that determine whether proponents are serious (Heinz Center, 1998).